 Poorly behaved systems may cycle unexpectedly, pulse repeatedly or activate randomly overnight, which quickly becomes frustrating in smaller cabins and liveaboard setups.

-That not only becomes irritating onboard but can also shorten switch lifespan significantly over time.
+That not only becomes irritating onboard but can also shorten pressure switch lifespan significantly over time.

 Well-designed accumulator systems can dramatically reduce rapid cycling behaviour, particularly during smaller water demands such as rinsing dishes or washing hands.
 In practice, smoother systems usually feel quieter, calmer and considerably more “domestic” during everyday onboard use.